prameshbajra/react-boiler-plate/readme.md

-# React Boiler Plate
+# re-weather-act

-Making it easy to get on with react later on.
-- No webpack configurations
-- no linting configurations
-- no git configurations

-> All happiness :D
+A simple weather app to that uses apis to get weather data and covers basic react in whole.